React Native Setup in Late 2021

 State

-For client state I'd recommend Valtio as a very good default.
-I'm such a big fan I even created a Valtio tutorial.
-It is a remarkably friendly, powerful and scalable state approach.
-You will write a fraction of the code something like Redux requires, yet it will also, without any manual optimisation effort, likely perform better than most state libraries.
+For client-side state, I'd recommend Valtio as a very good default.
+I'm such a big fan that I even created a Valtio tutorial.
+It is a remarkably friendly, powerful, and scalable state management approach.
+You will write a fraction of the code that something like Redux requires, yet it will also, without any manual optimization effort, likely perform better than most state libraries.

-For mostly backend API driven stuff I'd recommend React Query or for GraphQL Apollo.
+For mostly backend API-driven applications, I'd recommend React Query, or for GraphQL, Apollo.

 Animations

 React Native now has one of the nicest animation libraries I've seen in React Native Reanimated 2.
-The docs are a bit concise, but as of version 2 it is both friendly and powerful.
+The documentation is a bit concise, but as of version 2, it is both friendly and powerful.
 I created a tutorial for Reanimated 2.

 TypeScript